DinoChiesa/Apigee-Audit-Watcher/README.md

   },
   "timezone": "America/Los_Angeles",
   "sleepTime" : "10m",
+  "loglevel" : 3,
   "alert" : {
     ...
   }
 }
 ```

-Most of that data is self-explanatory.
+Some of those fields are self-explanatory.

+The `timezone` is optional.
+It is the zone in which times will be expressed, in outbound
+notifications, to Slack and so on.
+If you leave it blank, it will default to US
+West-coast time ("America/Los_Angeles").

 For `auth`, you have some options:

 Option 1: retrieve credentials from .netrc: